The Value And Limitations Of NVC Empathy When Doing Deep Inner Work

 In 2004, as I practiced and taught groups NVC, I began to see how the NVC model was more than just a communication model.
 I saw how using the model in interpersonal contexts was also a self-referencing tool, disclosing to me or others I coached the important areas where further personal growth work was needed.

 NVC learners are asked to express an observation, a feeling, a need, and a request.
-This sounds easy enough, but, most people experienced struggles and challenges with applying any one or all these four components.
-Here are some common struggles:
+This sounds easy enough, but, most people experienced struggles and challenges with applying any one or

 - One person might connect with how judgmental they are of others or themselves when struggling to make pure observations.